BNS Bishkhali (1978)

 BNS Bishkhali (formerly known as PNS Jessore) was a large patrol craft (LPC) of Bangladesh Navy.
-The ship joined the Bangladesh Navy fleet after Bangladesh Liberation War.
+After being sunk during the liberation war of 1971, the ship was commissioned into the Bangladesh Navy in November 1978, following post-salvage repairs.

 History

-During the liberation war of 1971, the naval commandos of Bangladesh sunk the Pakistan Navy Ship 'PNS Jessore'.
+During the liberation war of 1971, the naval commandos of Bangladesh sunk the Pakistan Navy Ship PNS Jessore.
 After the war, the ship was salvaged and extensively repaired at Khulna Shipyard.
 Then it was commissioned in Bangladesh Navy as BNS Bishkhali on 23 November 1978.

 Career

 During the service period, the ship served at Khulna under Commodore Commanding BN Khulna (COMKHUL).
 After serving for around 36 years, on 20 May 2014, she was decommissioned from the Bangladesh Navy.
 She was decommissioned at Digraj naval base in Mongla, Khulna due to operational limitations.